Gender of person

 Conformity to relevant internationally recognized standards

-- Classification of cisgender and transgender January 25, 2018 to current
+- Classification of cisgender, transgender and non-binary October 01, 2021 to current

 Relation to previous version